zayronxio/Kde.mymemory.translator/README.md

 - 🔑 **No API Key Needed** - Uses MyMemory's public API out of the box
 - 🖥️ **Plasma Integration** - Native-looking interface that matches your theme
 - 🌐 **100+ Languages** - Supports most major world languages
-- 📋 **Clipboard Integration** - Automatically paste translated text (in the process of implementation)
+- 📋 **Clipboard Integration** - Automatically paste translated text
 - 🔄 **Two-Way Translation** - Swap source/target languages with one click
 - 📌 **Compact Mode** - Small footprint in your panel when not in use